davidsanders/WP-Theme-Optimizer/README.md

 ## Installation

-You can install this plugin via the command-line or the WordPress admin panel.
+Either download this repository from Github and upload it to your 'plugins' folder via FTP, or go to the WordPress repository and download direct from your dashboard, <a href="https://en-gb.wordpress.org/plugins/wp-theme-optimizer/">here</a>

 ### via Command-line